How Student Loans Work in Australia

 Student loans (HELP):

-- Repayments usually start only once income reaches a threshold
+- Repayments generally begin only once income reaches a repayment threshold

 Commercial loans: